 "This can be easily adapted to a slow cooker, but the pressure cooker really seals in the flavor and cuts down on cooking time," says yellowpairs.
 "Perfect for taco bars!
 All the leftover broth from the pressure cooker is packed full of flavor, great as a starter for chile verde, and freezes well.
 Serve carnitas with white corn tortillas, guacamole and pico."

-"Carnitas means 'little meats' and is traditionally fried then braised," says Erin Parker.
+"Carnitas means 'little meats' and is traditionally fried and then braised," says Erin Parker.
 "This recipe is made much easier using the slow cooker but the results are just as tasty.
 This makes a great filling for tamales, enchiladas, tacos and burritos.
 This filling is also great combined with your favorite barbecue sauce and served on buns."

-"This is the easiest recipe for tasty carnitas," says Ken from CA. "Once cooked, the meat can also be shredded and mixed with BBQ sauce for incredible pulled pork sandwiches, or pan fried in a little oil until crisp on the outside."
+"This is the easiest recipe for tasty carnitas," says Ken from CA. "Once cooked, the meat can also be shredded and mixed with BBQ sauce for incredible pulled pork sandwiches, or pan-fried in a little oil until crisp on the outside."